-1 WHEREAS, upon completion of the Complete Streets Implementation Team's review, 2 the County Executive will submit to the County Council recommended changes to the Design 3 Manual consistent with the Complete Streets policy; and 4 5 WHEREAS, the League of American Bicyclists is a 501(c)(3) organization that works to 6 create a Bicycle Friendly America through education programs, creating better biking 7 environments, and promoting bicycling as a transportation option of choice; and 8 9 WHEREAS, a bicycle-friendly community designation from the League of American 10 Bicyclists is a highly coveted award that identifies the community as one that is improving 11 public health, reducing traffic congestion, improving air quality, and improving the quality of 12 life; and 13 14 WHEREAS, a bicycle-friendly community designation marks the community as a 15 vibrant destination for residents and visitors, which holds positive economic benefits for the 16 entire community; and 17 18 WHEREAS, the approval of this Resolution will greatly aid the County in its pursuit of 19 receiving a bicycle-friendly community designation from the League of American Bicyclists, and 20 to be the first county to do so in the State of Maryland; and 21 22 WHEREAS, the Bicycle Master Plan was reviewed and recommended approval 23 unanimously by the Planning Board on January 7, 2016, with the note that the projects are 24 preliminary and to include the development of a public input process as a step in the 25 implementation matrix.
-26 27 NOW, THEREFORE, BE IT RESOLVED by the County Council of Howard County, 28 Maryland, this day of, 2016, that it hereby approves the 29 Bicycle Master Plan of Howard County, attached as Exhibit A. 30
+1 WHEREAS, upon completion of the Complete Streets Implementation Team's review, 2 the County Executive will submit to the County Council recommended changes to the Design .
+3 Manual consistent with the Complete Streets policy; and 4 5 WHEREAS, the County Executive is organizing a working group, the Complete Streets 6 Implementation Team, that is expected to (1) draft a comprehensive Complete Streets Policy 7 consistent with best practices; and (2) develop a Complete Streets Design Manual (the "Design 8 Manual") that implements the Complete Streets Policy and incorporates necessary elements from 9 the current Howard County Design Manual, Volume III, Roads and Bridges; and 10 11 WHEREAS, upon completion of the Complete Streets Implementation Team's work, the 12 County Executive is expected to submit to the County Council both the comprehensive Complete 13 Streets Policy and Design Manual for final approval; and 14 15 WHEREAS, the League of American Bicyclists is a 501(c)(3) organization that works to 16 create a Bicycle Friendly America through education programs, creating better biking 17 environments, and promoting bicycling as a transportation option of choice; and .
+18 19 WHEREAS, a bicycle-friendly community designation from the League of American 20 Bicyclists is a highly coveted award that identifies the community as one that is improving 21 public health, reducing traffic congestion, improving air quality, and improving the quality of 22 life; and 23 24 WHEREAS, a bicycle-friendly community designation marks the community as a 25 vibrant destination for residents and visitors, which holds positive economic benefits for the 26 entire community; and 27.
+28 WHEREAS, the approval of this Resolution will greatly aid the County in its pursuit of 29 receiving a bicycle-friendly community designation from the League of American Bicyclists, and 30 to be the first county to do so in the State of Maryland; and

-AND BE IT FURTHER RESOLVED by the County Council of Howard County, Maryland, that the Council is approving the Bicycle Master Plan with the understanding that specific routes identified in the Plan are suggested at a very high planning level, and may be altered following additional detailed design planning and public comment.
-AND BE IT FURTHER RESOLVED by the County Council of Howard County, Maryland, this day of , 2016, that it hereby approves a Complete Streets policy for Howard County.
+1 WHEREAS, the Bicycle Master Plan was reviewed and recommended approval 2 unanimously by the Planning Board on January 7, 2016, with the note that the projects are 3 preliminary and to include the development of a public input process as a step in the 4 implementation matrix.
+5 6 NOW, THEREFORE, BE IT RESOLVED by the County Council of Howard County, 7 Maryland, this day of, 2016, that it hereby approves the 8 Bicycle Master Plan of Howard County, attached as Exhibit A. 9 10 AND BE IT FURTHER RESOLVED by the County Council of Howard County, 11 12 specific routes identified in the Plan are suggested at a very high planning level, and may be 13 altered following additional detailed design planning and public comment.
+14 15 AND BE IT FURTHER RESOLVED by the County Council of Howard County, 16 Maryland, that the County Council requests that the County Executive direct the Complete 17 Streets Implementation Team to draft a comprehensive Complete Streets Policy and develop a 18 Complete Streets Design Manual that implements the Complete Streets Policy for submission to 19 the Council for approval.
+20 21 AND BE IT FURTHER RESOLVED by the County Council of Howard County, 22 Maryland, thisday of, 2016, that it hereby approves that it 23 hereby endorses a Complete Streets policy as the road use approach for Howard County.